ibm-cloud-docs/event-notifications/en-destination-huawei.md

 1. Click **My projects**.
 Select an existing project or click on **Add project** to create one.

 1. Click **Add app**, if there are no applications created in the project or select the existing application.

+1. Enable Push Kit to see the app details.
+For more information, see [Enabling Push Kit](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-config-agc-0000001050170137#section9471122085218).

 1. Go to the **App information** section, where you can find OAuth 2.0 **Client ID**.
 Copy the **Client ID** and **Client secret** values into the respective fields.